 The Alexander Fraser House was placed on the National Register of Historic Places in 1983.

-Click here to visit all the properties included to date in our Landmarks of Mansfield series.
+Click here to visit all the properties included in our Landmarks of Mansfield series.